Skip to content

 • /v1/workspace: Get workspace information

-• /v1/object/labels: Update/delete object data
+• /v1/object/labels: Update/Delete object data

 • /v1/check/token: Check workspace Token information

-POST /v1/write/metrics
+POST /v1/some/api

 X-Global-Tags: cluster=cluster_A,app=math

-POST /v1/write/metrics
+POST /v1/some/api

 X-Global-Tags: cluster=cluster_A,app=math,__dataway_api=/v1/write/metrics